Lewis County License Hearing Guide

 Possible Outcomes

-• Suspension Upheld: The hearing officer finds that the state has presented sufficient evidence to justify suspending your license.
+• Suspension Upheld: The hearing officer finds that the state has sufficient evidence to suspend your license.

-• Suspension Overturned: The hearing officer finds that the state has not presented sufficient evidence, and your license suspension is overturned.
+• Suspension Overturned: The hearing officer finds that the state does not have sufficient evidence to suspend your license, and your license is reinstated.

 Hardship/Restricted License in Tennessee

-Even if your license is suspended, you might be eligible for a restricted or hardship license in Tennessee.
-This allows you to drive under specific conditions.
+If your license is suspended, you may be eligible for a restricted or hardship license, allowing you to drive under specific circumstances.

-• No prior DUI convictions within a certain period.
+• Having no prior DUI convictions within a certain period.

-• IID Requirement: In many cases, obtaining a restricted license requires the installation of an Ignition Interlock Device (IID) in your vehicle.
-This device requires you to blow into it to test your BAC before you can start the car.
+• IID Requirement: In many cases, a restricted license requires the installation of an Ignition Interlock Device (IID) in your vehicle.
+This device requires you to blow into it before starting the car, and it prevents the car from starting if it detects alcohol.

 Getting Your License Back